YSMENA at its Core

 YSMENA strives for honestly, accountability and responsibility in everything we do.
 Integrity is key to establishing trust.
 We do so by working ethically, guided by our principles in all decisions YSMENA makes.

 Committed to promoting a respectful environment for everyone involved, YSMENA works from a model of respect.
-By doing so, we aim to promote an organization that is safe, honours its members, and builds feelings of esteem for all.
+By doing so, we aim to promote a safe organization that honours its members, and builds feelings of esteem for all.

 Inclusivity, and an equitable value system, are core to YSMENA values.
 They are needed to acknowledge the complexity of identities while addressing the disparities in health for MENA communities that stem from systemic inequalities.